OpenDSA/OpenDSA-AWS/README.md

   * [To-Do list](#to-do-list)
   * [Contribution](#contribution)

+## Important
+This project is still under development.
+If you rely upon this project, you do so at your own risk.

 ## Introduction
-OpenDSA-AWS is a Cloud Formation template that automates OpenDSA infrastructure provisioning and application deployment on AWS.
+OpenDSA-AWS is a CloudFormation template that automates OpenDSA infrastructure provisioning and application deployment on AWS.

 ## Prerequisites
 To be able to deploy your instance of OpenDSA system you need to do the following: